containers/podman-desktop/website/docs/discover.md

 Podman Desktop is extensible.
 In fact, most of the features we have seen in this presentation are provided by extensions.

 An API is provided to write extensions in Javascript or Typescript.
-Extensions can register as a specific provider (authentication, registry, kubernetes, containers, cli tool, etc), can register to specific events (on images, containers, pods, etc), can add entries to menus (tray menu, status bar, contextual menus), and can contribute a complete UI through a webview provided by the API.
+Extensions can register providers (authentication, registry, kubernetes, containers, cli tool, etc), listen to events (on images, containers, pods, etc), contribute entries to menus (tray menu, status bar, contextual menus), and render a complete UI through a webview provided by the API.

 Many extensions already exist, and many more are expected to come, which will make Podman Desktop a central place of choice for developers working with containers.